FreerGit/degen/README.md

 - [ ] Make the drag icon on the orderbook larger and white
 - [ ] Trade feed should be scaling color from min

+## Bugs
+- [ ] Trade feed filter removes same symbol for all exchanges on select

 ## Issues